 Debt consolidation loan

 This can help your credit in a few ways.
-For one, if you pay off the balances of your credit cards, you’ll lower your credit utilization ratio — a determiner in your credit score.
-You may also improve your credit mix since credit-scoring models like to see a variety of revolving debt, like credit cards, and installment loans, like personal loans.
+For one, if you pay off the balances of your credit cards, you’ll lower your credit utilization ratio — how much of your available revolving credit you’re using.
+It could also improve your credit mix since credit-scoring models like to see a variety of revolving debt, like credit cards, and installment loans, like personal loans.

-Who this is best for: Debt consolidation loans are ideal for individuals who want to consolidate the balances on their high-interest credit cards into a loan product with a more competitive rate to save money and streamline the repayment process.
+Who this is best for: Debt consolidation loans are ideal for individuals who qualify for a better interest rate and want to consolidate the balances on their high-interest credit cards to streamline the repayment process.

-A credit-builder loan is a loan product that requires you to make fixed monthly payments over a set period.
+A credit-builder loan requires you to make fixed monthly payments over a set period.
 Unlike traditional personal loans, you won’t have access to the funds until the loan is paid in full with interest.

 Once the funds are released to you, they are yours to use however you see fit.
 Some borrowers choose to increase their emergency fund.
 Others use the funds to pay down small debts or meet other short-term financial goals.

-These credit-builder loans can feel counterintuitive, as you don’t gain access to the borrowed money until after you’ve paid it off.
-Still, you’ll establish a history of timely payments, which the lender then reports to the credit bureaus.
-At that point, the money is yours without strings attached, completely paid off.
-It’s like putting money into a savings account but with the benefit of a credit boost.
+For some, credit-builder loans can feel counterintuitive, as you don’t gain access to the borrowed money until after you’ve paid it off.
+However, you’ll establish a history of timely payments, which will increase your score over time.

-Who this is best for: Credit-builder loans are best for individuals with bad credit or no credit history who want to save money while building credit.
+Money tip: Credit-builder loans are best for individuals with bad credit or no credit history who don't need immediate access to the funds.